Scale up your business communications with WhatsApp Business Solution and CEQUENS Chat. Find out how. Contact Sales

-So what else can we expect to see in the new year?
+So what else can we expect to see in 2019*?
 Let’s take a look.

 Both AR and VR technologies have evolved considerably over the last few years.
 Today, there’s an opportunity for CPaaS vendors to leverage this technology to enhance communication experiences.

 The market is slowly evolving from video conferencing to video interaction, and this has created an opportunity to use AR and VR in embedded video solutions (to deliver highly immersive experiences).

 According to research, the global AR and VR market is expected to reach $94.4 billion by 2023.
 Exponential demand for these technologies will be primarily driven by retail and e-commerce sectors.

 However, we can also expect to see AR and VR making an impact in the following industries:

 As cloud-based platforms allow both developers and citizen developers to integrate custom communications into both mobile and web-based applications, there’s a potential to drive new innovative customer experiences and business outcomes.

 The CPaaS approach is cloud-based with APIs, so businesses don’t need to invest in costly propitiatory hardware that lacks adaptability and scalability.
 With the help of APIs, companies can configure and embed their own real-time communication and collaboration solutions without building any backend infrastructure.

 The voice and text messaging market within this niche is already mainstream, and many companies are adding APIs to their portfolio to take advantage of present interest and demand.